decarbonizenl/DecarbonizeNL/participation.md

 ## Accessibility

+### Transportation

+All Decarbonize NL delegates will have free access to all Metrobus routes throughout the duration of the event.
+We encourage walking, cycling, and using public transit to attend the event.
+All bus routes can be viewed [**here**](https://www.metrobus.com/html-default/system_map.asp).

 ### Caregivers

 Children under 12 may attend the conference at no charge, but must be supervised by a parent or guardian.
 Children over 12 are welcome to attend and participate, and will be charged at the "low income" rate.